 Wifi / cellular infrastructure.
 Hospitals are notorious for having dead spots in strategic places.
 Make sure to test the signal strength in every area that will be visited.
 If signal strength for one network (wifi or cellular) is weak in one zone, use the other network.

 Backups.
 Remember, everything that possibly can go wrong, will.
 The particular device you are using may crash.
 It may run out of power (lame).
 It may just start acting flaky.
-Always have another device signed in and ready to switch audio and video on in case the primary camera starts acting up.
+Always have another device signed in at each location and ready to switch audio and video on in case the primary camera starts acting up.

 Now that we’ve got the hardware down, let’s talk about the people.

 The camera operator.
 The operator should be facile with the teleconferencing software so they can connect to the camera, troubleshoot, and go live when needed.
 They should not, however, be part of the hospital team.
 The camera operator stays behind the camera at all times and cannot be interviewed.
 This means they can’t be your trauma program manager or trauma medical director.
 These two will be on-camera, answering questions.
 And the operator needs to take care to keep the camera stable and focused on the people talking.

 TMD and TPM.
 They are the stars of the show.
 One of them should be stationed in each area to answer questions and direct the microphone to people the reviewers want to speak with.
 Once an area shuts down, the TMD or TPM can then hopscotch to another area before it goes live.
 You can also put your assistant/associate TMD (if you have one) and your trauma surgeons to work by stationing them in areas such as the ICU or OR.